The moduli space of multi-scale differentials: Twist groups and level rotation tori

 \begin{proof} The vectors $\bfb_i$ are linearly independent in the level rotation group~$\ZZ^{L^\bullet(\Lambda)}$, and moreover, $\bfb_0 = (1, \dots, 1)$ generates $\ker(\tau_\Lambda^\bullet)$.
 Combining with Proposition~\ref{prop:rank_of_twist_group}, it follows immediately that the $N$ simple twists $\tau_\eL^\bullet(a_i \bfb_i)$ for $i<0$ generate a rank $N$ subgroup of the vertical twist group $\vTw\isom\ZZ^N$. \end{proof}

-In general the inclusion in~\eqref{eq:defsvTw} is strict; see Example~\ref{ex:trianglegraph}.
-We will see that this phenomenon is responsible for the quotient singularities of our moduli space at the boundary; see Section~\ref{sec:univMD}.
+We denote by $K_\Lambda$ the finite quotient $K_\Lambda = \vTw [\eL] / \svTw$.
+In general, the inclusion in~\eqref{eq:defsvTw} is strict; see Example~\ref{ex:trianglegraph}.
+We will see that this phenomenon is responsible for the quotient singularities of our moduli space at the boundary; see also Section~\ref{sec:modeldomain}.
 Finally, we denote by $\sTw = \svTw \oplus \hTw$ the \emph{simple $\eL$-twist group}.

 The $\CC^{L^\bullet(\eL)}$-action restricts to the $\CC^{L(\eL)}$-action, which acts by scaling all but the top level.
 All of the above objects have analogues using this restricted action, which we denote by dropping the superscript~$\bullet$.
 For example, the restriction of $\phi_\eL^\bullet$ to $\ZZ^{L(\eL)}$ is denoted by~$\phi_\eL$.